thlorenz/browserify-shim/README.md

 Shims modules that aren't installed as `npm` modules so they can be browserified even if they aren't commonJS compatible.

+**NOTE:** Only works with versions 1.x of browserify currently, but a version that supports 2.x will be forthcoming as soon as that is possible
+(i.e. when browserify supports plugins).
 ```js
 var browserify = require('browserify')
   , shim = require('browserify-shim');